In fact, it was really the only thing that I knew about Konya when I decided to go there, during my travel across Turkey last year.

 Additionally, the Aziziye Mosque has the same history as the Kapi Mosque.

-When you see this mosque, you immediately see that it’s not very old.
+When you see this mosque, you can immediately guess that it’s not very old.
 Although the Kapi Mosque, built at the same time, looks like older Ottoman mosques.

 It has the same elements as the Pertevniyal Valide Sultan Mosque in Istanbul, constructed at almost the same time as this one.